Tom Curry (rugby union): British and Irish Lions

-International tries
+Curry was selected by coach Andy Farrell for the 2025 British & Irish Lions tour to Australia.
+He scored a try in the opening match of the Test series.
+Curry scored another try in the next game at Melbourne Cricket Ground which the Lions won to claim their first series win in twelve years.
+He also started in the last match of the tour as the Wallabies prevented a whitewash.

 Personal life

-Curry is the twin brother of Sale Sharks flanker Ben Curry, son of Bishop Heber High School Head Teacher David Curry and nephew of former England hooker John Olver and cousin of former Northampton Saints and current Doncaster Knights fly-half Sam Olver.
+Curry is the twin brother of Sale Sharks flanker Ben Curry, son of Bishop Heber High School head teacher David Curry, nephew of former England hooker John Olver, and cousin of former Northampton Saints fly-half Sam Olver.

-John Olver also taught at Oundle School, where Curry was educated for sixth form (age 16-18).
+John Olver also taught at Oundle School, where Curry was educated for sixth form.

+In December 2024, Curry underwent stem-cell therapy treatment in response to recent injury record and as part of a wider strategy to be fit and available for the 2027 Rugby World Cup.